Vancely/Muse/README.md

 * **January 7, 2022** - Vancely releases a new version of **Vancely Icons** is SVG-based sprites.
 * **March 13, 2022** - Vancely releases a new version of **Vancely Muse Theme** is a web framework-based websites.
 The **Vancely Muse Sprite** is a formerly known as **Vancely Icons** and **Vancely Muse Studios** is a commonly known and formerly known as **Vancely Muse**.
 * **March 15, 2022** - Vancely Fresco [Not to be confused with **Adobe Fresco**] is a free open-source sofware-based raster and vector graphics editor, was pre-released on upcoming soon on **May 2022**.
+* **March 16, 2022** - Vancely Corporation versus Graphite Editor, the largest programming languages, and many more.

 ## Browser Support
 * **Muse Studio**